Grace E. Harris Hall, Fifth Floor

 Undergraduate teaching assistant program

 The undergraduate teaching assistant program (offered in UNIV 250 and UNIV 251) provides successful Focused Inquiry students the opportunity to engage in experiential education and real-world applications of their FI course work through collaboration, mentorship and reflection and to earn service-learning credit.
 UTAs work in the Focused Inquiry classroom, modeling successful student behavior and adding a crucial layer of support that helps both their students and their faculty mentors.
+The UTA program courses are designated as service learning and REAL Level 3.

 Graduate teaching assistant program